isaaclyman/pooty/README.md

 Inside the controller is where the magic happens.
 The `this` keyword inside of a controller refers to an object that has the following properties and methods:

 `loadModel(string)`: Loads the model with the specified name and connects it to the current controller.
 Use this only once, and only if needed, at the very top of your controller.

+`useModel(string)`: Returns any auxiliary models you may want to use.
+You may store them in a variable and access them in the same way as your regular model.

 `model()` (no parameters): Returns the name of the current model, or `'universal'` if a universal model is being used.